-I’m happy to announce I’ll be at Third Place Books in Lake Forest Park, Washington on Saturday evening, June 22nd, 2019, at 6pm.
+Also, I’ll be at Third Place Books in Lake Forest Park, Washington on Saturday evening, June 22nd, 2019, at 6pm.
 I plan to read an excerpt from The Forgetting Flower and hang out with everyone afterward.

 Hey everyone, the cover for my novel, The Forgetting Flower, has been revealed and preorders are open!
 As of April 1st, 2019, they’re only available on Amazon, but that will soon broaden to include other sites.
 But for now, you can CLICK HERE to order the ebook!
 The paperbacks are coming soon.
 And I’ll be posting a form by April 6th so everyone can put in their info and get the Renee’s Garden seed packet of wildflower seeds to help bees!

 I’m thrilled to announce that on the day the preorders of The Forgetting Flower open, I will be giving away wildflower seed packets with every preorder!
 I’m excited because I’m working with Renee’s Garden, a company that sells organic, heirloom, non-GMO seeds, and the packets contain plants that help bees thrive.
 As you may know, our bees are dying off from pesticide overuse.
 And we need them.
 I wrote about how you can help in a recent post and now it will be even easier!